MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/set-focused-view-as-default.md

 1. Select the time interval for the records in the view to refresh.
 The time interval can be set to 15, 18, or 20 minutes.
 1. Save and close the **Settings** pane.

-Records will now automatically refresh at the specified time interval when it is updated.
+Records will now automatically refresh at the specified time interval.

 ## Related information